Can You Vacuum a Pool Table?

 You always want to use attachments on a pool table’s surface.
 Placing an upright vacuum on a pool table to clean it is never a good idea.
 Even using a stick vacuum with the floor attachment isn’t a good idea.
 You have less control over a stand-up vacuum and the wheels may leave divots or indents in the felt.
 Accordingly, you’ll always want to use attachments to clean pool table felt.
 And there are certain types of attachments that are ideal, which we’ll cover below.

 There are two main factors to consider when using a vacuum on a pool table.
 The first is the power or force of suction.
 The second is the kind of brush or attachment.
-Let’s take a look at them both.
+Here’s how each one affects your felt.

 Some vacuums don’t have different suction settings.
 If you have one of these, I would advise against using it on the table at all.
 Best not to risk it.
 Luckily, you don’t have to spend hundreds of dollars on a vacuum if you don’t want to.
-I’ve suggested a few options in the section below.
+I’ll walk through the two types that work in the next section.

 As I said before, never use a stand-up vacuum on a pool table.
 It will do more harm than good.
 You’ll also want to avoid using automatic vacuums like Roombas on pool tables, as they’re likely to damage the felt and the bumpers.
 Most shop vacuums should be avoided, as well, unless you have the ability to turn the suction very low.
 Most shop vacs are just too powerful to use on pool tables, even with soft-bristled attachments.